 Choose one of the old fashioned praline recipes and enjoy a confection favored in the Old South.
 You'll find the pecan pralines are super delicious when used in combination with other desserts.
-They make yummy crushed candy toppings for ice cream and puddings, and they're great in homemade ice cream.
+For instance, they make yummy crushed pecan candy toppings for ice cream and puddings, and they are scrumptious in homemade ice cream.

 However, the best way to enjoy your homemade pralines is to pop them into your mouth for a crunchy chewy treat.
 But, you'll find it's impossible to eat just one piece.
 So, make lots!
 They're so good they won't last long!

 The Times Cook Book, No. 2 (1905)